ranjitjhala/flux-tutorial/typ/ch01_refinements.typ

 // // <!-- SLIDE -->

-== Combining Indexes & Constraints <ch:01_refinements:combining-indexes-and-constraints>
+== Combining Indexes and Constraints <ch:01_refinements:combining-indexes-and-constraints>

 Sometimes, we want to _combine_ indexes and constraints in a specification.
 For example, suppose we have some code that manipulates